arminbiere/cadiback/README.md

 - `../cadical/build/libcadical.a`
 - `../cadical/src/cadical.hpp`

 Then issue `./configure && make` to configure and compile it.
-There are additional configuration options which are listed with `./configure -h`.
+To also test the library you also use `make test` (additionally or alternatively).
+There are further configuration options which can be listed with `./configure -h`.

 Usage of the tool is as follows.
 Given the following CNF in `dimacs.cnf` calling `cadiback` on it it will give: